sheldon-white/getdata-005-class-project/README.md

 * The 'subject_' files contained the subject IDs, since their range was 1 to 30.
 * The 'features.txt' file contained the feature labels.

+However, there are a lot of issues with the UCI data: